-Dr. Sarah Sartain is the acting co-director of the Hemostasis and Thrombosis Program at Texas Children’s Hospital.
+Dr. Sarah Sartain is the director of the Hemostasis and Thrombosis Program at Texas Children’s Hospital.
 Her main focus lies in treating children with disorders of bleeding and clotting.
 She developed her interest in this field of hematology during her fellowship training at Texas Children’s Hospital when she observed that hospitalized children are at greatest risk for throwing off the delicate balance of the coagulation system, leading to problems with bleeding and clotting.
 She enjoys interfacing with all other services of the hospital in treating patients with these disorders.
 Furthermore, she finds diagnosing and treating the most complex disorders of hemostasis and thrombosis in hospitalized children to be a compelling challenge and enjoys following her patients long-term in the outpatient clinic.

 According to Dr. Sartain, this is an exciting and pivotal time in the field of pediatric hemostasis and thrombosis.
 Recent published data has shown efficacy and safety of the direct oral anticoagulants for the treatment of blood clots.
 These drugs promise to improve the quality of life of children with thrombosis, as they can be taken by mouth and do not require frequent blood-test monitoring.